Distribution Engine

 • Filter rules by status, creator, or distribution method

-distribution rules overview
+Managing distribution rules

 Rule order decides which rule gets applied first when a record enters the Distribute Engine.